daneden/daneden.me/src/blog/2017-07-17-design-system-structure.md

 The final domain is the visual domain, and like the conceptual domain, it changes between products, contexts, and platforms.
-It describes the primitive pieces that comprise the patterns and components—colors, text, and other "atomic" properties that make a brand or product distinct.
-This can be thought of as the "expression," or in linguistic terms, the alphabet.
+It describes the primitive pieces that comprise the patterns and components—colors, text, and other “atomic” properties that make a brand or product distinct.
+This can be thought of as the “expression,” or in linguistic terms, the alphabet.

 ---